-The average strangeness rating for UFO reports during 2018 was 4.44, up from the some previous years.
-Where 1 is considered not strange at all and 9 is considered exceptionally unusual, 4.4 suggests that most UFO reports are more interesting than simple lights in the sky, but not spectacular.
+The average strangeness rating for UFO reports during 2019 was about 3.9, down from 4.4 in 2018.
+Where 1 is considered not strange at all and 9 is considered exceptionally unusual, 3.9 suggests that most UFO reports are not more than simple lights in the sky, and not spectacular.
 Most UFOs reported are of objects which do not greatly stretch the imagination.
-Hollywood-style flying saucers are, in reality, relatively uncommon in UFO reports.
+Hollywoodstyle flying saucers are, in reality, relatively uncommon in UFO reports.
 The overall Strangeness rating of Canadian UFO reports has been sliding slightly over time.